 The company itself seems to understand that its primary market is shrinking.
 To help stave off losses, Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.

 Crypto trading volume has fallen off a cliff recently, with the overall market capitalization dropping from $3 trillion in November 2021 to about $863.19 billion as of Dec.
 18, 2022, according to CoinGecko data.
+According to Coinbase’s Q3 2022 earnings report, the market cap shrank by 30% that quarter alone.

 Although the short-term environment doesn’t look to be in Coinbase’s favor, it has shown resilience throughout its history.
 Considering all of these factors, Coinbase has to be considered a speculation, with a high-risk, high-reward profile.